 A domestic connection is usually a single-phase, 100 amp with a neutral supply.

-A larger connection usually requires a three-phase 100-amp cable with a neutral supply.
+A larger connection usually requires a 3-phase 100-amp cable with a neutral supply.

 Don’t worry if you don’t know what this is – your account manager will discuss this with you.
 But in the meantime, here are a few more things to consider.